District Attorney Scott Perrilloux will seek death penalty for accused murderer Dakota Theriot

 Theriot, 21, was represented by Elliott Brown, of the New Orleans-based Louisiana Capital Assistance Center, a nonprofit group which offers services in capital cases.

-Theriot was accused of killing roommates Billy, Summer and Tanner Ernest on the morning of Jan.
-26. He then stole Billy Ernest's pickup truck drove 30 miles to Gonzales, where he shot his father and mother, Billy and Evelyn Theriot.
+Theriot was accused of killing roommates Billy, Summer, and Tanner Ernest on the morning of Jan.
+26. He then stole Billy Ernest's pickup truck drove 30 miles to Gonzales, where he shot his father and mother, Billy and Elizabeth Theriot.

 He allegedly shot all five victim with a handgun that belonged to his father.